ynput/ayon-documentation/website/docs/manager_ftrack_actions.md

 </div>

 * Entity types: Project
-* User roles: ynput, Administrator, Project manager
+* User roles: Pypeclub, Administrator, Project manager

-Allows project managers and coordinator to *set basic project attributes* needed for ayon to operate, *Create project folders* if you want and especially prepare project specific [settings](admin_settings_project).
+Allows project managers and coordinator to *set basic project attributes* needed for AYON to operate, *Create project folders* if you want and especially prepare project specific [settings](admin_settings_project).

 :::tip
 It is possible to use this action during the lifetime of a project but we recommend using it only once at the start of the project.